Skip to main content

 Assessment and treatment

-People can only be detained if the strict criteria laid down in the order are met.
-The person must be suffering from a mental disorder as defined in the legislation.
+You can only be detained if the strict criteria laid down in the order are met.
+You must be suffering from a mental disorder as defined in the legislation.

 Admissions to hospital